Today's History Trivia for March 16

 1994 Nancy Kerrigan-Tonya Harding Harding pleads guilty.
 She admitted to meeting with her bodyguard and her ex-husband, four days after the attack on fellow Olympic figure skater Kerrigan, to make plans to cover up their involvement.

-1979 China Syndrome is released, about a nuclear plant disaster.
+1979 China Syndrome The movie about about a nuclear plant disaster is released.
 Twelve days later the Three Mile Island nuclear reactor has a melt down.

 1974 Nixon Performs at the Grand Ole Opry The U.S. President plays piano for the opening of the famous radio show's new theater.